dpiponi/Stellarator/README.md

 C - Game Select
 V - Reset

-Don't press any other keys
+Don't press any other keys unless you want to quit.

 Use mouse click to get info about graphics registers for the selected pixel.